lzuba/mlaps/README.md

 ### Production

-If you wish, you can use start with the dev environment
+For Production i recommend something like Puppet to manage the reverse proxy and MySQL db.

-For Production we use Puppet to manage the reverse proxy and MySQL db.
+#### Also you NEED TO build your own mlaps image, since the secrets still need to be added. (see secrets-dev.ini and secrets-dev.json and remove '-dev' from their names)
 When launching into production, ensure a valid role_id and secret_id pair is present in the database, as without it the application can not working properly.

 HOW TO INSERT NEW IDS PAIR